 Maybe you’ve been to the orthodontist and learned that you need to consider jaw surgery.
-A number of conditions can’t be treated with regular orthodontic care, like braces.
+Several conditions can’t be treated with regular orthodontic care, like braces.
 The only way to correct these conditions involves changing the relationship between the upper and lower jaw.
 Or maybe you or a loved one has a skeletal deformity that requires correction.
-Regardless of the situation, getting clear answers prior to orthognathic surgery is a good idea.
+Regardless of the situation, getting clear answers before orthognathic surgery is a good idea.

 About 1 out of 20 people have some type of dentofacial deformity that needs corrective surgery.
 In many cases, the effects of this type of abnormality don’t show up until a few years go by.
 For example, a patient may have an overbite or underbite.
 As a child, the condition may be noted but never corrected.
 And there may not be any symptoms.